AlvaroLGarciaA/AlvaroLGarciaA/README.md

 - 🚀 I’m interested in Data Science, Finance and Quantitative Social Sciences
 - 👨‍🚀 +2 years of experience in building and leading Data Analysis products
 - 👽 Currently Data Analyst in [Flum](https://agenciaflum.com/) and RA in [Research Institute in Economics and Finance](https://ri-ef.com/research-assistant/)
-- 🪐 You can visit my website build with Hugo language :) ➡️ https://alvarolgarciaa.github.io/ 🤪
+- 🪐 You can visit my website build with CSS and Java Script ➡️ https://alvarolgarciaa.github.io/ 🪐

 <!---